dssg/mlforpublicpolicylab/techsessions/remote-session2.md

   - SQL: In other tutorials, we've introduced psql (for writing sql on the server) and DBeaver or DBVisualizer (on your laptop).
 2. Jupyter notebooks:
   - For now, the easiest way to use jupyter notebooks is through ``VSCode''
-  - If you're interested, you can use parts of this tutorial to set up ``Jupyter`` through a browser on your local machine (but we won't go through it).
   - Many Python IDEs (such as, Pycharm) have good Jupyter support - feel free to use one of these!
 3. Share code with your team:
   - Use the git command line interface to push to your team github repository.
 We'll do a github refresher next week.